braidn/blrrrg/posts/2018-09-13-brainstorming-new-posts.md

 Without further ado though,
 let's get on with that promised brainstorming session of blog posts.

-1. '*Where In The World Is Carman Sandiago*'
+1. 'Where In The World Is Carman Sandiago'
-  * Now that travel is a definite way of life, perhaps more sharing here is a good thing.
+  Now that travel is a definite way of life,
+      perhaps more sharing here is a good thing.
       Smaller posts about random things that happen along the way, with ample examples of how to hack your way through [LGA][3]
 1. 'ReasonML And A Language of 2010'
-  * In the past there has been a lot of sharing when it comes to languages (programming) that I learn on a yearly basis.
+  In the past there has been a lot of sharing when it comes to
+      languages (programming) that I learn on a yearly basis.
       There has been little talk of this over the past several years and it's always a wonderful way to solidify language constructs by teaching others.
-1. '*GraphQL Me Pls*'
+1. 'GraphQL Me Pls'
-  * So what piece of technology is *literaly* everyone using these days?
+  So what piece of technology is *literaly* everyone using these days?
       How does it actually make any of our lives better and is it something that will be around in 10 years (Rest certainly will).
       I have actually been 'touring' with a talk at the moment that could use a life, translated into a written format.
-1. '*Hobbies and Not The Ones With Large Hairy Feet*'
+1. 'Hobbies and Not The Ones With Large Hairy Feet'
-  * It's been sometime since I have shared what's yanking money out of my wallet.
+  It's been sometime since I have shared what's yanking money out of my wallet.
       Hobbies in life have certainly changed over the past few years.
       Cycling from keyboards, excercise, and to mechanical watches.
       There is a lot of good content here and a lot of information just trapped, banging around in my brain.
-1. '*Anything and Everything Glossier*'
+1. 'Anything and Everything Glossier'
-  * Yes it's official, [Glossier][2] is and has been home now for a while.
+  Yes it's official, [Glossier][2] is and has been home now for a while.
       There hasn't been a lot written on the subject.
       Which means there is a dirth of items that the community would love to hear about.
       Mainly, and it's a well guarded secret: my favorite balm flavor.
       Shocker, not shocker; it's Coconut.
-1. '*What Is A CI Server Really For*'
+1. 'What Is A CI Server Really For'
-  * Honestly it continues to be a surprise for most people here.
+  Honestly it continues to be a surprise for most people here.
       When it's not, it ends up being treated as some precious metal.
         > Don't push that to CI because it will consume a worker/thread/whatever Ah... that's exactly what these objects are.